 As data flows digitally across borders, there is a need to consider data protection in a global context.
 In addition to our cooperation with European data protection authorities, in particular in the framework of the European Data Protection Board, we also cooperate beyond the EU with international partners to develop cross-border, coordinated approaches to protect the rights of individuals.

-Here we outline some areas of our cooperation work with a particular focus on the Global Privacy Assembly, the Spring conference, the Council of Europe, the OECD, the G7 DPAs roundtable, other Regional and International Networks, the Berlin Group and the Workshop with International Organisations.
+Here we outline some areas of our cooperation work with a particular focus on the Global Privacy Assembly, the Spring conference, the Council of Europe, the OECD, the G7 DPAs roundtable, other Regional and International Networks, the Berlin Group and the International Organisations Workshop on Data Protection.

 International conferences and workshops